Saturday, 23 August 2014

 ' "This tumor needs to be removed immediately.
 They've harmed the image of Islam a lot.
 We had never been defeated by the regime until they showed up," said an opposition fighter who was stationed with his colleagues in the agricultural fields in Marea.'

-"People hoped that the West was finally coming to save them," says Majed.
+'People hoped that the West was finally coming to save them," says Majed.
 "But instead, they gave Assad a green light to kill more, using other types of weapons.

 It is to the world's shame that it witnessed such a massacre and remained unmoved.
 We don't seem to matter to anyone.
 This issue about human rights and democracy is only a lie that the West and UN use when it suites their interests.

 The world has failed the Syrian people.
 After the chemical attack I saw many men around me turn to extremism.
 The disappointment caused by the West's inaction created a fertile recruiting ground for extremist groups, who told those who had lost their loved ones that they were their only hope.
-People want a way out of the violence Assad is inflicting on them."
+People want a way out of the violence Assad is inflicting on them.'

 Wednesday, 20 August 2014

-‪#MaaratalNuman‬ In a city w/ almost no civs left Why?"
+"Saw what looks like white phosphorus or other incendiary dropped on old citadel of ‪#MaaratalNuman‬ In a city w/ almost no civs left Why?"

 [https://twitter.com/jfoleyjourno/statuses/271281076956168195]